 Q: The crumb of my bread is dense, with small holes, and sometimes there are dense areas in the bottom half of the slices.
 How do I fix this?

 A: First, be aware that our expectations for bread’s texture are shaped by our experience with commercial bread, a product that is made with dough conditioners and other additives that keep the loaves very soft.
-Homemade bread like ours is denser and more toothsome than commercial white bread.
+Homemade bread made from stored high-moisture dough is denser and more toothsome than commercial white bread.
 But there are several things that can help you to achieve a crumb with a more open hole structure:

 1. For white-flour recipes, are you using something other than U.S. all-purpose flour?
 If so, check this page for water adjustments.

 2. Make sure that your dough is not too wet or too dry, both extremes will result in a dense crumb.
 You can check to see if you are using the right amount of water for the type of flour you use (click here to check).
 And make sure you are measuring using the scoop-and-sweep method, click here for a video of that.

 3. Be gentle!
 Once you determine that your dough is the right consistency then make sure you are handling it very gently.
 I find that people tend to want to knead the dough, even a little.
 This knocks the gas out of the dough and will give you a dense crumb.
 When shaping the dough be very careful to leave as much of the air bubbles in tact as possible.
 These bubbles will create the holes in the bread.
 We say to shape the dough for about 30-60 seconds, but we’ve come to think that even that is too long.
 Try getting it down to 2-40 seconds.